Fall 2015 Enrollment

 166 part-time faculty

 71% of students living on campus.

 Drake University, located in Des Moines, Iowa, offers a range of student activities.
-With many opportunities for you to enjoy the outdoors and metropolitan Des Moines area, Drake offers a one of a kind college experience.
+With many opportunities for everyone to enjoy the outdoors as well as the metropolitan Des Moines area, Drake offers a one-of-a-kind college experience.